Biology Scholars Program at ASM

 The goal of the Biology Scholars Program Residency Travel Grant is to support biologists involved in undergraduate teaching and mentoring in the yearlong residency.
-Now available to biology faculty as well as postdoctoral fellows, the Residency Travel Grant provides up to $1,500 towards expenses for one Biology Scholars Residency.
-The funds may be applied to one institute (Measuring Student Learning, Scholarship of Teaching and Learning, or From Science Education Research to Publication), the mandatory Biology Scholars Capstone Workshop at the ASM Conference for Undergraduate Educators, or both.
+Now available to biology faculty as well as postdoctoral fellows, the Residency Travel Grant provides up to $1,500 towards expenses for one of the Biology Scholars Residency’s face-to-face institutes (Measuring Student Learning, Scholarship of Teaching and Learning, or From Science Education Research to Publication).
 Funds are limited to expenses associated with housing, airfare and ground transportation.

 Applicants must be: